mdbauer/new-site/content/home/seminars.md

 ### Virtual Seminar on Climate Economics

-The Virtual Seminar on Climate Economics is a bi-weekly online seminar by leading researchers in climate economics and climate finance.
+The [Virtual Seminar on Climate Economics](https://www.frbsf.org/economic-research/events/virtual-seminar-on-climate-economics/) is a bi-weekly online seminar by leading researchers in climate economics and climate finance.
 This online seminar series is open to everyone interested in research on the economics of climate change.
-{{< icon name="link" pack="fas" >}} [More information here](https://www.frbsf.org/economic-research/events/virtual-seminar-on-climate-economics/).